chombo-discharge/chombo-discharge/docs/Sphinx/source/Contrib/CodeStandard.rst

 Code standard
 =============

-An effort is underway to standarize ``chombo-discharge`` code.
-New code that is developed should follow the below guidelines:
+When submitting new code to ``chombo-discharge``, the following guidelines below show be followed.

 C++ standard
 ------------